Are Bulldogs Good with Kids? Family Guide

 Originally bred as a multipurpose breed, the Bulldog brings centuries of selective breeding into the modern home.
 Bulldogs with low energy levels are more laid-back but still need daily engagement.

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Bulldogs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to brachycephalic syndrome and hip dysplasia.
+Care for Bulldogs has to account for a medium frame, a moderate shedding profile, and breed-linked risk around brachycephalic syndrome and hip dysplasia.

 Teaching Children